AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 To switch to the Admin mode,

 1. Click your profile picture and then select Administrator.
 1. In the Admin mode, click **Courses** on the left pane.
-On this page, you can see all the courses created by all the authors in your Prime account.
+On this page, you can see all the courses created by all the authors in your Learning Manager account.
 1. To enroll the learners, hover over the course card, and you can see the option **Enroll Learners**.
 Click this option.

    ![](assets/enroll-learners.png)